DenTelezhkin/DTTableViewManager/README.md

 ## How?

-Simplest way for view controller is to subclass DTTableViewManager (it's not required, you can make it a separate object).
+Simplest way for view controller is to subclass DTTableViewManager, set it's tableView property, delegate, datasource and off you go!

+#### Mapping data models to cells

+Registering cell mapping:

+	[self registerCellClass:[Cell class] forModelClass:[Model class]];

+This will also register nib with "Cell" name, if it exists.

 #### Adding data models to the table view